argilla-io/argilla/docs/reference/webapp/prediction_filters.rst

 With the exception of the score filter, which works in a different way, several filters can be chosen in the different sections.

-Look at how score can work here:
+Here is an example of how the score can work for a text classification task: